chyyuu/aos_course_info/readinglist.md

 ### OS Architecture
  - [The Structure of the "THE"-Multiprogramming System](http://uosis.mif.vu.lt/~liutauras/books/Dijkstra%20-%20The%20structure%20of%20the%20THE%20multiprogramming%20system.pdf),
-Edsger W. Dijkstra ,Technological University, Eindhoven, The Netherlands, SOSP, 1968 **SIGOPS: The Hall of Fame Award**
+Edsger W. Dijkstra ,Technological University, Eindhoven, The Netherlands, SOSP, 1968
+    - **SIGOPS: The Hall of Fame Award** The first paper to suggest that an operating system be built in a structured way.
+That structure was a series of layers, each a virtual machine that introduced abstractions built using the functionality of lower layer.
+The paper stimulated a great deal of subsequent work in building operating systems as structured systems.
+ - [Tenex, A Paged Time Sharing System for the PDP-10](http://dl.acm.org/citation.cfm?id=361271),Daniel G. Bobrow, Jerry D. Burchfiel, Daniel L. Murphy and Raymond S. Tomlinson.
+Communications of the ACM 15(3), March 1972.
+    - **SIGOPS: The Hall of Fame Award**  The Tenex system pioneered many ideas that are prominent in modern operating systems.
+It included one of the first page based memory systems, copy on write sharing, mapping of files into virtual memory, and user/group/other file protection.
+It also had mnemonic commands with command-line completion and automatic file versioning.
+As one reviewer said, “Reading it now, I’m pleasantly surprised by how much is familiar — thanks to its successors.”
  - [On Micro-Kernel Construction](http://zoo.cs.yale.edu/classes/cs422/2010/bib/liedtke95micro.pdf),ACM SIGOPS Operating Systems Review 29(5):237-250 · December 1995
  - [Exokernel: An Operating System Architecture for Application-Level Resource Management](http://flint.cs.yale.edu/cs428/doc/p251-engler.pdf), Dawson R. Engler, M. Frans Kaashoek, and James O’Toole Jr. MIT,  SIGOPS ’95, 1995
     - [jos project](https://pdos.csail.mit.edu/6.828/2016/labguide.html)
  - [Singularity: Rethinking the Software Stack](http://research.microsoft.com/pubs/69431/osr2007_rethinkingsoftwarestack.pdf) Galen C. Hunt and James R. Larus, Microsoft Research Redmond, OSR2007, 2007
     - [Singularity OS project](https://www.microsoft.com/en-us/research/project/singularity/)
- - [The UNIX Time-Sharing System](http://pdos.csail.mit.edu/6.828/2014/readings/ritchie78unix.pdf), SOSP 1973, The Bell System Technical Journal 57 no. 6, part 2 (July-August 1978) **SIGOPS: The Hall of Fame Award**
+ - [The UNIX Time-Sharing System](http://pdos.csail.mit.edu/6.828/2014/readings/ritchie78unix.pdf), SOSP 1973, The Bell System Technical Journal 57 no. 6, part 2 (July-August 1978)
+    - **SIGOPS: The Hall of Fame Award** At a time when operating systems were trending towards complexity, UNIX emerged as a hallmark of elegance and simplicity.
  - [The Evolution of the Unix Time-sharing System](http://www.read.seas.harvard.edu/~kohler/class/aosref/ritchie84evolution.pdf)Dennis M. Ritchie, Bell Laboratories, 1984
     - [xv6 project](https://pdos.csail.mit.edu/6.828/2016/xv6.html)
     - [related info:The Unix-Haters Handbook (1994)](http://web.mit.edu/~simsong/www/ugh.pdf)